 Understand In-Skill Purchasing

-In-skill purchasing lets you sell premium content, such as game features and interactive stories in custom skills.
-Buying these products in a skill is seamless to a user.
-They might ask to shop products, buy products by name, or agree to purchase suggestions that you make during their skill session.
+In-skill purchasing (ISP) lets you sell premium content, such as game features and interactive stories in Alexa custom skills.
+Customers can ask to shop products, buy products by name, or agree to purchase suggestions that you make during the skill session.
 Customers pay for products by using the payment options associated with their Amazon account.

 If you want to build a custom skill that requires an up-front purchase to access the skill, see Understand Paid Skills.

-An in-skill product defines the type of purchase and details, such as its name, list price, and prompts Alexa uses during the purchase flow.
-Each product also has a name you use when you reference the product in your code.
+An in-skill product defines the type of purchase and details, such as its name, list price, and prompts that Alexa uses during the purchase flow.

 You can offer in-skill products with the following payment models: